Illinois Compiled Statutes

 (3) Prenatal visits to a physician in the physician's

-office, an advanced practice nurse in the advanced practice nurse's office, a physician assistant in the physician assistant's office, or to a hospital outpatient prenatal clinic, local health department maternity clinic, or community health center.
+office, an advanced practice registered nurse in the advanced practice registered nurse's office, a physician assistant in the physician assistant's office, or to a hospital outpatient prenatal clinic, local health department maternity clinic, or community health center.

 (4) Radiology services which are directly related to

-the pregnancy, are determined to be medically necessary and are ordered by a physician, an advanced practice nurse, or a physician assistant.
+the pregnancy, are determined to be medically necessary and are ordered by a physician, an advanced practice registered nurse, or a physician assistant.

 (5) Pharmacy services related to the pregnancy.